 The Salerno Lab researches symbiotic and free-living microorganisms and the role that they play in maintaining and destabilizing organism health and ecosystem function.
 This research is approached through the lens of seeking to advance basic science, while also developing environmental monitoring tools, practical applications, and policy guidance for environmental resource management and conservation.
 Our lab uses traditional microbiological techniques, molecular biology, next generation sequencing, bioinformatics, and microscopy to characterize microbial diversity and function, and how microbes respond to environmental change.
-Current research projects pertain to the identification and characterization of coral and fish pathogens, the role of the microbiome in host susceptibility to parasites, microbes as bioindicators of aquatic health, and impacts of stream restoration on soil microbes.
-The incoming Ph.D. student’s research would involve characterization of coral microbiomes and their role in host health.
+Current research projects pertain to the identification and characterization of coral and fish pathogens, the role of the microbiome in host susceptibility to parasites, microbial biofilm formation on microplastics, and microbes as bioindicators of aquatic health.
+The incoming Ph.D. student’s research could involve characterization of coral microbiomes and their role in host health or a similarly related topic in environmental microbiology.
 Our lab actively engages in science communication and interdisciplinary work at the intersection of science and policy.
 Students are encouraged to take advantage of our location near Washington, D.C.

-Potential applicants should contact Dr. Jen Salerno (email@example.com) directly before submitting an application.
+Potential applicants should contact Dr. Jen Salerno (email@example.com) before submitting an application.
 Please include a copy of your CV (including GPA and three references) and a brief statement describing your previous research experience and current research interests.
-For full consideration, application materials must be submitted by August 31, 2019.
+Application materials are accepted on a rolling basis, but should preferably be submitted by January 30, 2020.